 There is no charge for items returned late.
-Once you have exceeded maximum lending periods, or failed to return borrowed items, limitations and, in some cases, fees apply.
+If you fail to return borrowed items, account limitations and fees may apply.

 - Accounts with two or more lost or damaged items are not usable until at least one item is returned, replaced, or paid in full.